|Bobber / Float Fishing|

 Swivels : Most

-fishermen prefer black swivels for this method of fishing, a size 7 barrel
+fishermen prefer black swivels for this method of fishing (not wanting a bright

 swivels seem the most common size used to tie to the terminal end of the